mlhartme/stool/README.md

 `sc` is a command line tool to manage stages.
 A stage is a Kubernetes workload, typically a web application.
 *command* defaults to `help`. `sc` stands for stage control.

-Technically, a stage is a Helm release; `sc` is a wrapper for Helm that adds classes, proxying and a dashboard.
+Technically, a stage is a Helm release; `sc` is a wrapper for Helm that adds directions, proxying and a dashboard.

 #### Commands